 Student Financial Services offers the following list of scholarship search sites and opportunities as a tool to help you pursue additional funding for your education.
+High School students should check with thier counselor since thet are considered a great resource.
 While most scholarships are offered to incoming freshmen who are beginning college, there are organizations that offer funds to upperclassmen or to graduate students as encouragement to pursue a degree that leads to a career in that field (for example, the large number of Science, Technology, Engineering, and Mathematics scholarships).

 Unlike applying for need-based university, state, or federal aid using just the FAFSA, finding and applying for scholarships requires much more time and effort on the part of the student.
 Based upon feedback from our students who've received outside scholarships, most used a “shotgun” approach by applying for as many scholarship as they could find.

 One of your best bets for finding potential scholarships is to spend time searching for opportunities that match your major, interests, activities, involvement, and biographic background.
 You’ll find that each organization’s application is different, and some are more involved than others.
 Filling out and submitting numerous applications takes time as well.
 This isn’t meant to discourage you from looking for outside scholarships; just be aware that this process requires patience and persistence.
 But if you’re fortunate, being selected for scholarship, even a small one, represents a good return on your time invested.